 Ashley N. Emerzian is Senior Counsel in Lozano Smith's Fresno office.
 Ms. Emerzian provides a wide array of services to the firm's school district clients, with a focus on general counsel and labor and employment matters.
-She handles certificated and classified employee discipline and advises clients regarding compliance with state and federal employment law.
+She handles certificated and classified employee discipline matters, and advises clients regarding compliance with state and federal employment law.
 She also sits at the bargaining table on behalf of management and regularly advises clients regarding negotiations strategy and collective bargaining proposals.
 Ms. Emerzian is trained in traditional negotiations strategies and is also certified in interest-based bargaining techniques.
 Additionally, Ms. Emerzian has significant experience in drafting school administrator employment agreements.
 In particular, Ms. Emerzian has extensive knowledge of CalSTRS and CalPERS laws governing creditable service, creditable compensation and post-retirement employment matters.
 Ms. Emerzian also advises clients regarding investigating complaints involving students, including searches of student and employee technology devices, and assists clients with school safety issues.

 For 2013, 2014, 2015 and 2016 Ms. Emerzian was named a Rising Star by Super Lawyers Magazine.
 Each year, less than two and a half percent of lawyers in California receive this designation.